stalhaali/AnimatedDataVisualizer/README.md

 [Click me](http://animateddataviz.pythonanywhere.com/)

-Note: While using the browser version, only use small datasets as larger ones take a long time to render.
+**Note**: While using the browser version, only use small datasets as larger ones take a long time to render (You can use our [test](https://github.com/stalhaali/AnimatedDataVisualizer/blob/main/adv/test.csv) dataset to test the website :)).
 If you'd like to use larger datasets then feel free to run the app on your own machine (see below).
 Furthermore, This website is still a work in progress and in no way represents a finished product.

 # Description